Manju1392k/GreenLife-Website/README.md

 # 🗂️ Framework

-The below table framewor's is used in this project.
+The below table framework's is used in this project.
 To run this project.
 This Framework's has been installed in system with Same Version or Latest Version

 | Framework  | Version |
 | ------------- | ------------- |